 During your time in Moscow, you will experience the Stalin’s Russia by visiting the famous VDNKh and a top secret Bunker 42.
 Once in Russia’s ‘Window to the West’, St Petersburg, you will explore key revolutionary and Soviet sights.
 You will also have a unique opportunity to get inside a typical Soviet home, "kommunalka", and experience a vodka tasting session in the Russian Vodka Museum, to lift the spirits up.
 Expect a tour like no other that will last in your memory forever.

 Day 1 - Arrival in Moscow and free time

-Today you will visit one of the most mysterious places in Moscow - the Secret Soviet Bunker 42, also known as the Cold War Museum.
+After lunch, you will visit one of the most mysterious places in Moscow - the secret Soviet Bunker 42, also known as the Cold War Museum.
 This tour will take you through its underground halls and corridors, where you will explore its engineering facilities and learn about its role during the Cold War.
 At the end of the excursion you will be surprised by an imitation of a nuclear explosion that will show you how the bunker would have worked if it happened in real life in 1960s.

 Following your busy day, you will return back to your hotel where you can relax and enjoy some free time or perhaps enjoy some of Moscow’s buzzing nightlife.